All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact email@example.com.

 YOU MAY –

-- Be required to find a testing proctor or come to campus to take exams for your online course(s), especially Mathematics, Accounting, and Computer Application courses.
+Be required to find a testing proctor or come to campus to take exams for your online course(s), especially Mathematics and Accounting.